Master of Science (Environmental Science and Management)

-Marine Ecology Research Centre: Builds on the internationally recognised marine research reputation of the School of Environment, Science and Engineering by incorporating Whale Research and Coral Reef Research.
+Marine Ecology Research Centre: Builds on the internationally recognised marine research reputation of the Faculty of Science and Engineering by incorporating Whale Research and Coral Reef Research.

 Forest Research Centre: Researchers investigate the ecology of native forests both in Australia and overseas, as well as studying how native forests and plantations can sustainably produce wood products, environmental services and carbon.